sendgrid/docs/content/docs/for-developers/tracking-events/analytics-with-keen-io.md

 <call-out>

 Use the property `message_id` or `singlesend_name` contained in each event to track a particular email across all of these possible actions.
-Similarly, you can follow a particular users' behavior via the `email` property.
+Similarly, you can follow a particular user's behavior via the `email` property.

 </call-out>